Inventory89

 How to calculate your reorder point

-The reorder point (ROP) is the minimum stock level a specific product can reach before you’re prompted to order more inventory.
+The reorder point (ROP) is the minimum stock level a specific product can reach before you are prompted to order more inventory.
 But I’m sure you already knew that!

 A reorder point is not a static number.
-It’s based on your purchase and sales cycles, and it varies by product.
+A reorder point is based on your purchase and sales cycles and varies by product.
 However, once you have a handle on the patterns of a product, you’re ready to start putting the variables together.

 reorder point formula: (average daily unit sales x delivery lead time) + safety stock